stormchaserroleplaying/stormchaserRPG/Species/Lineages/Infernal/index.md

 If your species already grants you [low-light vision](https://stormchaserroleplaying.com/stormchaserRPG/Species/Common/Elf/#low-light-vision), you instead gain [infravision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#infravision).

-### Hellish Resistance
+### Infernal Resistance
-You have resistance to fire damage.
+You have resistance to profane damage.

 ### Infernal Legacy
 You know the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip and the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell.
 Charisma is your spellcasting ability for these spells.